Jiei-Dux/Battery-Notifier/README.md

 so I tried searching around internet for a script that works the way I wanted to, unfortunately, none worked, so I thought to myself

 > Why don't I just make one myself? and so I did... and here it is...
-Im not a very creative person so I'm just going to call this thing Dux-Battery-Notifier...
+Im not a very creative person so I'm just going to call this thing Battery-Notifier...

 <br>
 <br>